alex/what-happens-when/README.rst

   single HTTP request could potentially leave the user vulnerable to a `downgrade attack`_, which is why the HSTS list is included in modern web browsers.)
+* To check the HSTS status of a particular domain or to view the HSTS list, you can refer to the documentation or support resources provided by the specific web browser you are using.
+Each browser may have different methods for accessing and managing the HSTS list.
 DNS lookup
 ----------